Skip to navigation Skip to content

 Notification of intended departure and return

-The Department of Home Affairs will generally advise Services Australia when a Centrelink customer or child leaves or returns to Australia through the Immigration Datalink.
-The portability of the payment is automatically assessed by the system, regardless of whether the customer notified or not.
-Note: Department of Home Affairs datalink activities should not be cancelled.
+The Department of Home Affairs generally advises when a customer or child leaves or returns to Australia.
+The Centrelink system uses the information to assess the portability of payments and concession cards.
+The assessment will happen regardless of whether the customer has told Services Australia their travel details.
+Note: do not cancel Department of Home Affairs datalink activities.

 Immigration Datalink